101arrowz/cxbuilder/README.md

                          specified after updating compiler/linker flags but
                          should generally be avoided otherwise.

+    -d, --no-clean       Skips cleaning the build cache from dest_dir after a build completes.
+Useful for debugging broken builds without having to rebuild from source each time, but should be unnecessary otherwise.

     -o, --out dest_dir   Where to generate the final Wine build.
 This directory will contain a similar structure to /usr/local (and that is indeed a valid value for this argument) after